Virtual-Sporks/process-website/README.txt

 ## Site detailing the process of our project on changing the narrative of volunteering.

 To-do list:
- - fix active tags in navi bar on all pages
  - Inspirational Designs screenshots